klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 1. Sign a transaction
 	- If the keyring you want to use is added to [caver.wallet], you can use `caver.wallet.sign` function to sign.
 	- If you manage the keyring separately without adding it to `caver.wallet`, you can sign the transaction through `transaction.sign` function.
-2. Send the RLP-encoded string of the signed transaction to the Klaytn network via `caver.rpc.klay.sendRawTransaction`.
+2. Send the RLP-encoded string of the signed transaction to the Klaytn via `caver.rpc.klay.sendRawTransaction`.

 **Note:** The sender should have enough number of KLAY.

+#### Sign a transaction

+Before sending a transaction to Klaytn, you should sign a transaction first.

 Below is an example of how to sign a transaction if a keyring is added to the [caver.wallet].